 Bringing digital mosaics to life

 The creative process of bringing the digital mosaic to life in the physical realm was intricate and demanding.
 The digital mosaic technique was thoroughly analyzed, and the process was deconstructed into multiple layers.
-Subsequently, each layer was printed using a state-of-the-art 12-color giclée printer on high-quality Hahnemuhle paper 300 grams.
+Subsequently, each layer was printed using a state-of-the-art 12-color giclée printer on 300-gram Hahnemühle paper.

-Every element was cut manually, carefully, then painted and sculpted each piece.
-We used various materials, including textiles, and metal colors, to give each element depth and texture.
-The manual manipulation of the paper imbued the artwork with a three-dimensional quality, emphasizing each piece's layers and depth.
+Every element was cut manually, carefully mounted, then sculpted and painted.
+We used various materials.
+There is texture, light, and depth.
+A combination of relief paints that rise from the surface, metallic acrylics that catch and reflect light, and shimmering watercolors for soft luminosity.
+The manual manipulation of the paper imbues the artwork with a three-dimensional quality, emphasizing each piece's layers and depth.

 We carefully considered the interplay of light and shadow in each piece, using different angles and levels to create depth and interest.
 We experimented with different finishes and varnishes to find the perfect balance between shine and subtlety.
 We added a gold plate to certain elements, creating another layer of richness and complexity.

-The artwork features vibrant colors and textures, with intricate details that draw the viewer in and invite them to explore every corner of the design.
-The mixed media approach allows for a stunning variety of materials, which blend to create a rich and multi-dimensional effect.
+The artwork features vibrant colors and textures, with intricate details that draw the viewer in and invite exploration of every corner of the design.
+The mixed media approach allows for a stunning variety of materials that blend to create a rich, multi-dimensional effect.

 Today, Charis and I continue to create our singular mosaics, using our combined skills and creativity to push the boundaries of what is possible.
 Each piece we create is a testament to the power of collaboration and the beauty of traditional art forms.